harishofficl/harishofficl/README.md

-- 👋 Hi, I’m HARISH S @harishofficl
+- 👋 Hi, I’m HARISH S @harishofficl @TrusTrace
 - 👀 I’m interested in Competitive programming and Problem Solving
 - 🌱 I’m currently learning Java with Data Structures
-- 💞️ I’m looking to open my career in a good company
 - 📫 Email : hareeshseen@gmail.com
 - ⚡ Fun fact: Every time is a good time if we think it is